push-protocol/push-frontend-sdk-staging/README.md

   The SDK comprises of three modules majorly, which are:
   - Fetching the notifications from EPNS backend.
   - Parsing the fetched notifications.
-  - Rendering the parsed notification.
+  - Rendering the parsed notification on mobile and on web.

 It is done this way in order to seperate the different layers from each other.